-"Today's multinational companies have operations that span continents and are becoming more global in their reach.
-Our SCALE Network mirrors this structure - we are preparing students to perform efficiently in the highly demanding, global environment that now defines the business world"
+"Today's multinational companies have operations that span the continents and are becoming more global in reach.
+Our SCALE Network mirrors this structure - we are preparing students to perform in the highly demanding, global environment that now defines the business world"

 Dr. Yossi Sheffi

 Director of the Center for Transportation & Logistics

 The MIT Zaragoza Masters offer the unique combination of an exceptional supply chain degree taught in a truly global setting.
 Created in collaboration with the leading university in the field, the Massachusetts Institute of Technology (MIT) and the University of Zaragoza, these programs prepare you to make an impact on a wide range of industries worldwide.